ec-jrc/jeolib-pyjeo/README.md

 sudo python setup.py install
 ```

-To install without sudo right, you can install with the --user
+To install the package without `sudo` right, you can install it with the
+`--user` flag.

 ```
 python setup.py install --user